francescopatane96/eNERVE/README.md

  12. Output generation module
  ***

- ### :accessibility: Instructions for stand-alone usage with Docker and dockerhub:
+ ### :accessibility: Instructions for stand-alone usage with Docker and dockerhub (preferred method):

 eNERVE can be used as a stand-alone version taking advantage of [Docker](https://www.docker.com/) and [Docker-compose](https://docs.docker.com/engine/reference/commandline/compose/) in linux systems.